-Flat, oval areas of pigmentation, age spots tend to appear on parts of the body, such as the face, neck, hands, arms, shoulders and any areas that are exposed to the sun.
-Most common in people over 30, they can be freckle-sized or more than a half-inch in length, and range in color from light brown to very dark brown.
-When age spots are grouped together, they appear even larger.
+Age spots tend to appear on parts of the body such as the face, neck, hands, arms, shoulders, and any areas that are exposed to the sun.
+Age spots are most common in people over 30, and can be freckle-sized or more than a half-inch in length, ranging in color from light brown to very dark brown.
+When age spots are grouped together, they can appear even larger.

 Causes of Age Spots